app-generator/app-generator/docs/source/developer-tools/csv-processor.rst

     $ python manage.py tool_inspect_source -f media/tool_inspect/csv_inspect.json

-The tools performs the following tasks:
+The tool performs the following tasks:

 - validate the input
 - locate the CSV file (exit with error if not found)